Wheelspawn/waterwatch/README.md

 Project Workflow:

-To add a feature, create a feature branch and follow these steps
+To add a feature, follow these steps.

 1. Do a `git pull` to receive the latest changes from `master`.
 2. Create your branch with `git checkout -b feature_branch`.
 The name of the branch must be about the feature.